kmedved/nba_scraper/README.md

 ## Using with `nba_parser`

-The canonical dataframe can be passed straight into [`nba_parser`](https://pypi.org/project/nba-parser/) for advanced possession and box score calculations:
+The canonical dataframe can be passed straight into [`nba_parser`](https://github.com/kmedved/nba_parser) for advanced possession and box score calculations. `nba_scraper` now installs `nba_parser` directly from the upstream default (`master`) branch to ensure you always have the latest compatibility fixes:

 ```python
 from pathlib import Path